-• One-touch Transfer
+One-touch Transfer

 One-touch Transfer can be performed by pressing a One-touch Dialing button that has been assigned the TRANSFER command and the telephone number of the transfer destination.
-This is useful for transferring calls to an outside destination. ( $\rightarrow$ 1.11.2 MEMORY DIALING FEATURES)
+This is useful for transferring calls to an outside destination. (\rightarrow 1.11.2 MEMORY DIALING FEATURES)

-Automatic Transfer by DSS Button Pressing a DSS button during a conversation with an extension or outside party can automatically transfer the call to the specified destination.
-It is possible through system programming to prevent this feature operating for extension to extension calls.
+Automatic Transfer by SDN Button or DSS Button

+Pressing an SDN button or DSS button during a conversation with an extension or outside party can automatically transfer the call to the specified destination (\rightarrow 1.13.7 PDN (Primary Directory Number)/ SDN (Secondary Directory Number) Extension).
+It is possible through system programming to prevent this feature from operating for extension to extension calls.
-2.8.3 [2-2] Operator & BGM-BGM and Music on Hold-Sound on Transfer

-2.8.4 [2-3] Timers & Counters-Dial / IRNA / Recall / Tone-Recall-Transfer Recall

-2.8.11 [2-7-1] Class of Service-COS Settings-TRS-Transfer to CO

-2.8.17 [2-9] System Options-Option 4

-- $\rightarrow$ DSS Key-Automatic Transfer for Extension Call - $\rightarrow$ Transfer-Transfer to Busy Extension without BSS Operation

-2.10.1 [4-1-1] Wired Extension-Extension Settings-Option 1-Transfer Recall Destination

-2.10.10 [4-2-1] Portable Station-Extension Settings-Option 1-Transfer Recall Destination
+- 2.8.3 [2-2] Operator & BGM-BGM and Music on Hold-Sound on Transfer - 2.8.4 [2-3] Timers & Counters-Dial / IRNA / Recall / Tone-Recall-Transfer Recall - 2.8.11 [2-7-1] Class of Service-COS Settings-TRS-Transfer to CO - 2.8.17 [2-9] System Options-Option 4 - → DSS Key-Automatic Transfer for Extension Call - → Transfer-Transfer to Busy Extension without BSS Operation - 2.10.1 [4-1-1] Wired Extension-Extension Settings-Option 1-Transfer Recall Destination - 2.10.10 [4-2-1] Portable Station-Extension Settings-Option 1-Transfer Recall Destination

-[201] Transfer Recall Time
+- [201] Transfer Recall Time

-[503] Call Transfer to CO Line
+- [503] Call Transfer to CO Line

-[712] Music for Transfer
+- [712] Music for Transfer